HashtagBe/slate/source/includes/_network.md

 # Networks

 ## Get All Networks
-> The above command returns JSON structured like this:
+> The API returns JSON structured like this:

 ```json
 {